 - Take your phone’s case off: if you’re having problems with your phone overheating, the case may be part of the problem because it could be blocking your phone’s heat vents.

-The Samsung phones that had these issues were recalled in 2016.
+The Samsung mobile phones that had these issues were recalled in 2016.
 Years after the recall, there are still worries about exploding Samsung Galaxy phones.
 People have suffered fatal injuries from exploding phones, so you can never be too careful when it comes to these devices.
 If you’ve been injured, visit this page to find how fault is determined in a personal injury case.